Bug #5161

 However, I am not sure that implementing a rollback feature for 2.2 is a priority.
 I am therefore tempted to close or postpone this bug, but will wait for other opinions before doing so.

-Updated by David Welker about 14 years ago
+Updated by David Welker over 14 years ago

 I have actually decided to address this problem with a new feature.
 Now the user, in addition to selecting a particular major and minor version of a suite (the default) which will accept patches, can select a check box to select a precise suite which will not be subject to patching.